“Venturing into areas

 “I don’t know, this whole scene seems kinda bizarre…”

-“Well, your bag is sociology, and here’s some big-league sosh for you.”
+“Well, your bag is sociology, and here’s some big-league sosh on a platter.”

 “Sorry, not quite my area of expertise,” I said, being rattled to the bone, trying to keep clinically cool about it, putting on a straight, stoic face in the face of this movable, ritualistic sextravaganza.

-“Oh, get your head out of your classrooms, professor.
+“Oh, get your head out of your manhole, professor.
 There’s a whole real world to scope out around here.”

 Vintage New York Dolls, Kool and Donna Summer, Lou Reed’s ‘Sweet Jane’ and Iggy’s ‘Sweet Sixteen’ amped forth from glitter meat markets to either side of Polk, reverbing off open-air cattle stalls and ubiquitous mirror balls.
 From each pick-up window came the furtive and flirtive catcalls, wolf whistling and hound dogging, met with chiding lines, roving winknods and lusty eyelocks, drowning in stiff waves of hair gel and spiked cologne—reefer and fruity liqueurs filling the air from there.